How to Make the Most of Pinterest Ads

 If you’re looking to work from home (or from an RV or any other location you choose), you could learn how to offer Pinterest advertising management as a side hustle and grow it as much as you like.
 The demand for these services is definitely strong.

 So, while we love the organic side of Pinterest marketing and management here at Pinning Pro, we know some of you might enjoy the advertising side, and are looking for a fun side hustle where you can make legitimate money doing something enjoyable.

 If learning how to set up and run a Pinterest focused virtual assistant business sounds intriguing to you, check out what the Become a Pinterest VA Today course offers.

 Having marketed on Pinterest for several years now, we have seen the growth not only in understanding and using the platform to drive traffic to businesses, blogs and sites, but we’ve also witnessed the increase in demand for Pinterest Promoted Pins services.
-We joined the Simple Pin Ads Society when it was in Beta and we’re now “founding members” of the community.
+We joined the Simple Pin Ads Society when it was in Beta as “founding members” of the community.

-We strongly believe that this growth in Pinterest Promoted Pins use, and the fact that Pinterest is now a publicly traded company, it presents an exciting work from home opportunity.
-If you love Pinterest and advertising, we think it’s something worth seriously considering!
+We strongly believe that this growth in Pinterest Promoted Pins / Ads, and the fact that Pinterest is now a publicly traded company, presents an exciting work from home opportunity.
+If you love Pinterest and advertising, it’s a side hustle worth looking into!